1992–93 Indiana Pacers season

 The 1992–93 Indiana Pacers season was the 17th season for the Indiana Pacers in the National Basketball Association, and their 26th season as a franchise.

+Season summary

+Off-season

-The Pacers had the fourteenth overall pick in the 1992 NBA draft, and selected shooting guard Malik Sealy out of St. John's University, and acquired Pooh Richardson and Sam Mitchell from the Minnesota Timberwolves during the off-season.
+The Pacers had the 14th overall pick in the 1992 NBA draft, and selected shooting guard Malik Sealy out of St. John's University.
+During the off-season, the team acquired Pooh Richardson and Sam Mitchell from the Minnesota Timberwolves.

+Regular season

-The Pacers played mediocre basketball once again, losing six straight games between December and January after a 13–10 start to the regular season, then posted a 7-game losing streak in February, and held a 23–28 record at the All-Star break.
-However, the team recovered and played above .500 basketball for the remainder of the season.
-On the final day of the regular season, the Pacers defeated the Miami Heat, 94–88 at the Market Square Arena on April 24, 1993, finishing in fifth place in the Central Division with a 41–41 record, and winning a tie-breaker over the Orlando Magic for the eighth seed in the Eastern Conference.
+With the addition of Richardson and Mitchell, the Pacers got off to a 13–10 start to the regular season, but then posted a six-game losing streak between December and January afterwards, falling below .500 in winning percentage.
+The team posted a seven-game losing streak in February, and held a 23–28 record at the All-Star break.
+However, the team soon recovered and played above .500 for the remainder of the season.
+On the final day of the regular season on April 24, 1993, the Pacers defeated the Miami Heat at home, 94–88 at the Market Square Arena, finishing in fifth place in the Central Division with a 41–41 record, and winning a tie-breaker over the Orlando Magic for the eighth seed in the Eastern Conference.

-Reggie Miller led the Pacers with 21.2 points and 1.5 steals per game, and finished tied in first place in the league with 167 three-point field goals, while 2-time Sixth Man of the Year Detlef Schrempf became the team's starting small forward, as he averaged 19.1 points, 9.5 rebounds and 6.0 assists per game.
+Reggie Miller led the Pacers with 21.2 points and 1.5 steals per game, and finished tied in first place in the league with 167 three-point field goals, while 2-time Sixth Man of the Year Detlef Schrempf became the team's starting small forward, averaging 19.1 points, 9.5 rebounds and 6.0 assists per game.
 In addition, Rik Smits provided the team with 14.3 points and 5.3 rebounds per game, while Richardson contributed 10.4 points, 7.7 assists and 1.3 steals per game, and second-year forward Dale Davis averaged 8.9 points, 8.8 rebounds and 1.8 blocks per game.
-Off the bench, Vern Fleming provided with 9.5 points and 3.0 assists per game, and Mitchell and George McCloud both contributed 7.2 points per game each.
+Off the bench, Vern Fleming provided with 9.5 points and 3.0 assists per game, while Mitchell contributed 7.2 points and 3.1 rebounds per game, George McCloud contributed 7.2 points and 2.5 assists per game, and Kenny Williams averaged 6.1 points and 4.0 rebounds per game.

 During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Schrempf was selected for the 1993 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
 Meanwhile, Miller participated in the NBA Three-Point Shootout for the third time.
-However, in the Eastern Conference First Round of the 1993 NBA playoffs, the Pacers would lose in four games to the top-seeded New York Knicks; this was the fourth consecutive year that the Pacers lost in the opening round of the NBA playoffs.
+Despite a stellar season, Miller was not selected for the NBA All-Star Game.
+The Pacers finished 24th in the NBA in home-game attendance, with an attendance of 530,891 at the Market Square Arena during the regular season, which was the fourth-lowest in the league.